🏸 [HYPE WARNING] The Most Complete 2026 Japan Open Spectator Guide! Everything You Need to Know – Schedule, Star Players, Tickets, Travel Tips & More!

 Hey there, badminton fanatics!
-The mid-year tournament we've all been waiting for is almost here!
+The mid-year tournament we've all been waiting for is officially heating up right now!

-As aĀ Super 750Ā level tournament on the BWF World Tour, the world's best shuttlers will gather in Tokyo fromĀ July 14 to 19.
-With a massiveĀ $950,000Ā prize pool andĀ 11,000Ā ranking points for the champions, this is going to be an all-out war on court!
+As a Super 750 level tournament on the BWF World Tour, the world's best shuttlers are currently battling it out in Tokyo (July 14 to 19).
+With a massive $950,000 prize pool and 11,000 ranking points for the champions, we've already seen massive upsets, intense rallies, and heartbreaks on the court!

 | Category | Details |